CombineSlayer24/Manhunt-SNPC/README.md

 - Satisfyingly fun to hide from

 ### DEMO ONLY:
-- This is a W.I.P preview pack, meaning I will only contain little bit of content in here Contains 1 NPC, 8 OST peices from the game (Born Again, Doorway to hell), 7 NPC Weapons (3 Melee weapons, 4 guns)
+- This is a W.I.P preview pack, NOT FULLY COMPLETE!

 Spawn Icons, and everything in this pack right now is bound to change.

 ### The included NPCs in this demo is:
 - [x] Skinz
-- [ ] CCPD (Police Officer)
+- [x] CCPD (Police Officer)
 - [x] Hoods
 - [x] James Earl Cash